 The services provided by the Kaufman Professionals have been instrumental to helping the Receiver understand and account for the flow of funds between the various entities and have assisted the Receiver in developing her recommendations to the Court.
 Additionally, the Kaufman Professionals have greatly aided the Receiver in achieving the tax abatements with the IRS for the Receivership Entities.
-Due the above-referenced information discovery at the depositions, it will be necessary for the Kaufman Professionals to further assist the Receiver in calculating the proposed distribution schedule in support of the Receiver's anticipated Claims Determination Motion and eventual Motion for Interim Distribution.
+The Receiver has received correspondence from the IRS related to activities of the PII Entities prior to Receiver's appointment.
+The Receiver has worked diligently with the Kaufman Professionals to respond and address all issues raised by the IRS related to the entities in this Receivership.

-iv.
+iii.
 Securing Receivership Estate Personal Property